A Coaching Power Tool Created by Masami Kanaguri

-When we admire somebody, we usually try to get closer to the person.
-We may search more about his/her history, read books he/she published, go to events he/she shows up.
+When we admire somebody, we usually try to get closer to that person.
+We may search for more about his/her history, read books he/she published, go to events he/she shows up to.
 While you are in this mode, your actions are conducted based on following somebody.
 This mode allows you to gain more knowledge about who you admire.
-The more you learn about your favorite person or what the person have learned, the more you feel you get closer to the person.
+The more you learn about your favorite person or what the person has learned, the more you feel you get closer to the person.

-Mr. T is a man in his 40s who works in one of the biggest car industry in Japan.
+Mr. T is a man in his 40s who works in one of the biggest car industries in Japan.
 He is a highly skilled engineer for car engines and he has been successfully promoted in the company.
-He is highly knowledgeable for car engines therefore many colleagues relied on him when they have any questions about engines.
+He is highly knowledgeable about car engines, therefore many colleagues rely on him when they have any questions about engines.

-After Mr. T was impressed by Soichiro Honda, his life has going towards to where he wants to go.
-He got very strong role model and his strong passion to become ‘’ like Honda ‘’ generated motivations to make huge efforts to get closer to the person he admires.
-His ‘’ following ‘’ mode to Soichiro Honda enabled himself to overcome a number of challenges.
+After Mr. T was impressed by Soichiro Honda, he made his life go where he wanted it to go.
+He had a very strong role model and his strong passion to become “like Honda” generated his motivation to make an effort to get closer to the person he admires.
+His “following” mode to Soichiro Honda enabled him to overcome a number of challenges.

-When you start building up your knowledge’s, skills, careers and anything you desire to obtain, having your own role models and trying to follow them is a good way to efficiently get closer from who you are to who you want to be.
-As long as you are in the following mode, there are always answers around you and you can literally follow to them.
-But because the answers are created by someone else but not you, there is no originality.
+When you start building up your knowledge, skill, career and anything you desire to obtain, having your own role models and trying to follow them is a good way to efficiently get closer to who you want to be.
+As long as you are in the following mode, there are always answers around you and you can literally follow them.
+But because the answers are created by someone else and not you, there is no originality.
 There are no strong messages.
 Thus it is hard to influence people in the team.
-If you are to work with someone and supposed to lead them, your mode needs to be shifted from ‘’ following’’ to ‘’ leading’’.
+If you are to work with someone and you are supposed to lead them, your mode needs to be shifted from “following” to “leading.”

-- What are the value of being in charge of this project? (value finding)
+- What is the value of being in charge of this project?
+(Value finding)

-As early mentioned, Mr. T was doing his best even after he became the project leader but obviously needed to shift his mode from following to leading.
-Although ‘’ following’’ mode will effectively develop Mr. T’s foundation as an individual engineer, the shift to ‘’ leading’’ mode would have been necessary in order to manage the bigger responsibility with other people involved.
-This will ultimately expand Mr. T’s potentials in order to become a highly skilled engineer to powerful project leaders.
+As mentioned earlier, Mr. T was doing his best even after he became the project leader but obviously needed to shift his mode from following to leading.
+Although “following” mode will effectively develop Mr. T’s foundation as an individual engineer, the shift to “leading” mode would have been necessary in order to manage the bigger responsibility with other people involved.
+This will ultimately expand Mr. T’s potential in order to become a highly skilled engineer to powerful project leaders.